SPECIAL TERMS AND CONDITIONS FOR THE TRANSPORTATION OF ANIMALS IN THE GO! SYSTEM

 - Where needed, the contracting entity must make sure that the animals in the transport container have access to sufficient feed and drinking water, including for the return journey should this be necessary.

 III.
-Packaging and labelling
+Packaging and labeling

 The transport packaging must be in compliance with the present form of the provisions set out in Council Regulation (EC) No 1/2005 and the IATA Live Animals Regulations.
 Thus the contracting entity is responsible for all required labels and markings on the live animal transport container.
 Each container must have sufficient space available to accommodate the prescribed markings.
 Amongst other things, this means: